Overview

 Natural highlights

-- Scardan Waterfall – A picturesque cascade on the River Boyle, reachable via a short forest trail.
+- Scardan Waterfall – A cascade on the River Boyle, off a short forest trail.

-- Devil’s Bite – A dramatic U‑shaped valley on the Bricklieve Mountains, offering striking views of the surrounding peaks.
+- Devil’s Bite – A U-shaped valley on the Bricklieve Mountains.

-- Knockvicar Organic Garden – An award‑winning community garden with polytunnels, fruit trees and a small café; a good spot for a break.
+- Knockvicar Organic Garden – A community garden with polytunnels, fruit trees and a small café, a good place to stop.

-- Fairy Bridge (1826) – A whimsical stone bridge in Lough Key Forest Park, often photographed by walkers.
+- Fairy Bridge (1826) – A stone bridge in Lough Key Forest Park, much photographed by walkers.

 Cultural stops